Tpojka/app-feed/README.md

 3.)
 Laravel framework is used for making this application.

 4.)
 Several tests are written to cover certain application code behavior and secure execution goes flawless.
+After installation, `composer test` or `./vendor/bin/phpunut` command will run tests.

 5.)
 Heading to `[HTTP_HOST]/items` page, list of paginated items can be seen.
 Each item is presented with anchored title that redirects to original article page, description, author and date.
 If item has related media, first media image will be shown along.